conda-forge/conda-smithy/CONTRIBUTING.md

 ```

 If you encounter pyrefly issues that you don't agree with, feel free to add a `# pyrefly: ignore[<error-type>]` comment to that line.
+An ignored `pyrefly` error is insufficient reason to block the merge of a pull request.